jaszberenyisz/freeradius_log_analyzer/README.md

 The cron scheduler uses mailutils to send the HTML based message.

 Debian based installation of dependencies: ```apt install php-cli mailutils```

+Installation:

+Copy all the program file to basically any directory you would like to.